Updated: Feb 10, 2021

 You can use the brush or your finger to blend the oil pastels and to swipe off the stray pieces of color as you go.

+Try making a rainbow on your rock and blending the colors.
 Adding a prism to your environment and/or reading books about rainbows can be a great opportunity to enhance this experience.

-Nanci J Bradley, 60, is an early childhood and family educator, author, teacher, SELF-care facilitator, family aerobics instructor, and an all-around fun-loving person.
+Nanci J Bradley, 60+, is an early childhood and family educator, parent, author, teacher, SELF-care facilitator, family aerobics instructor, and an all-around fun-loving person.
 She believes in the power of sleep, healthy eating, lifelong learning and most of all, PLAY!
 She studied early childhood ed at Triton College and received her BS in education in 1986 from NIU.
 She received her MA in human development from Pacific Oaks College in 2011.
 She lives and teaches in Madison WI